Haidyasser/Ecommerce-Project/Ecommerce_API_Documentation.md

 - **Responsibilities**:
   - User registration and login.
   - Password hashing and verification.
-  - Email verification and password reset.
+  - Email verification and password reset. (in progress)
   - Token-based authentication (JWT).

 ---